fodninetyfive/fodninetyfive.github.io/_posts/mydocuments/yellowcarding/2023-02-05-another-year-of-boxes.md

 <img src="../assets/images/yc/20230205/boxes.jpg" alt="box." class="yc-img">

-my room has been a special kind of mess for the last couple months. i went drearily into the holidays thinking it would be a great time to pull everything out, take stock, reorganize, and shed dead weight. i didn’t really unpack last year - just found nooks for all the odds and ends i’d moved from Chicago. not unusual, really.
+my room has been a special kind of mess for the last couple months. i went drearily into the holidays thinking it would be a great time to pull everything out, take stock, reorganize, and shed dead weight. i didn’t really unpack last year—just found nooks for all the odds and ends i’d moved from Chicago. not unusual, really.

-i reorganize and put things in boxes to relax. it makes me feel like i’m accomplishing something, even though i’m mostly just shifting it around. backpacks with pockets inside of the pockets, carrying cases, storage solutions - i can’t get enough of them. especially if they’re modular or stackable like a fucking megazord.
+i reorganize and put things in boxes to relax. it makes me feel like i’m accomplishing something, even though i’m mostly just shifting it around. backpacks with pockets inside of the pockets, carrying cases, storage solutions—i can’t get enough of them. especially if they’re modular or stackable like a fucking megazord.

-there are things i’ve had in boxes for years that i’m super excited about. as long as i have literally any other thing i should be doing instead - which all the time, apparently - they’ll be there forever. when i get something new, i play with it for an hour or two and put it in its container. i’m usually hoping i’ll be motivated enough to dig back into it later that night, or tomorrow. but it’s found its place among the things now.
+there are things i’ve had in boxes for years that i’m super excited about. as long as i have literally any other thing i should be doing instead—which all the time, apparently—they’ll be there forever. when i get something new, i play with it for an hour or two and put it in its container. i’m usually hoping i’ll be motivated enough to dig back into it later that night, or tomorrow. but it’s found its place among the things now.

 doing anything without the promise of measurable personal improvement or forward momentum these days has felt challenging and unearned. it’s a dumb metric to measure by, because who cares? maybe enjoy your free time, bozo? i’ve got a lot of free time, and i spend a lot of it _feeling bad about spending my free time_.